-The grassland biome is an area of land covered by grasses.
+The grassland biome is an area of land covered by dominantly grasses.
 There are very few large shrubs or trees in this hot and dry climate.
-Grasslands developed as a result of ancient forests dying out.
+Grasslands are thought to have initially developed as a result of ancient forests dying out.

-Fire is necessary to the health of the grassland biome, but it can be a danger to people living nearby.
+While fire is necessary to the health of the grassland biome, it can be a danger to people living nearby.
 Without fires occurring at certain times of the year, tall-grass prairies would develop into deciduous woodlands.
 Fires usually happen during the dry season and benefit animal like birds, who can then feed on beetles, mice and lizards that were killed by the fire.

 The change in the weather patterns due to global warming endangers the stability of the grassland biome.
 What separates a grassland biome from a desert one is its rainfall.
 Grasslands get up to 40 inches of rainfall a year; deserts get less than half that amount.
 Scholars believe that if the world’s temperature rises any further and rainfall changes, agricultural grasslands will become deserts.

 Another danger to the grassland environment is overgrazing and crop clearing.
 The natural grazing of animals helps the biome; grazing animals remove competitive plants and allow a diverse ecosystem.
 However, cattle from farms on grassland overgraze the land.
 They destroy the vegetation and the ground does not have enough time to recover.

 Another danger to land is crop clearing.
 Grasslands are usually flat plains and are ideal for agriculture.
 Clearing too much of the land’s natural vegetation takes out the good nutrients in the soil.

 Grassland biomes are an ideal place for agriculture.
 Agriculture in temperate grasslands is particularly common.
 The soil holds a lot of nutrients and makes a good place for crops to grow.
 Having only one crop in a field at one time damages the soil; it needs a balance of nutrients.